tomasz90/debounce-me/README.md

 There are already few libraries in PlatformIO, but none of them were perfect, or even work properly.
 I think this library is outstanding for its simplicity and efficiency.

-Below is simple example how to use it:
+Below is simple example how to use it.
+Notice that for only two hypothetical buttons, you can define as much as 6 behaviors (pressedA, pressedB, pressedLongA, pressedLongB, combinationAB, combinationLongAB), and for 3 buttons you can define 14 behaviors!!!
+Use `pollOnce()` - to call only once in startup, or `poll()` - to call constantly inside a loop.

 ```c++
 #include <Arduino.h>